-SECTION II REGULATORY REQUIREMENTS UPON TRANSFER TO A THIRD-PARTY OWNER
+SECTION II -REGULATORY REQUIREMENTS UPON TRANSFER TO A SUBSEQUENT OWNER

-3. Transfer of Property Interest by the University.
-This Agreement will remain in effect and continue to apply to a Transfer of the Property, or any portion thereof, by the University to a person or subsequent owners otherwise subject to the City's ordinances and regulations; and the respective obligations, rights, benefits, and duties of the City and the University under this Agreement will continue to apply during the term of this Agreement to the use and development of property Transferred by the University.
-If the Property is Transferred to any Owner other than an entity affiliated the University Affiliate as contemplated herein or State of Colorado, such Owner will be subject to the City's police powers, the authority to zone and regulate land uses for the public health, safety and general of the general public together with all review and approval processes associated with such regulatory authority.
+2. Transfer of Property Interest by the University.
+This Agreement will remain in effect and continue to apply to a Transfer of the Property, or any portion thereof, by the University to a person or subsequent Owners otherwise subject to the City's ordinances and regulations; and the respective obligations, rights, benefits, and duties of the City and the University under this Agreement will continue to apply during the term of this Agreement to the use and development of Property Transferred by the University.
+This Agreement runs with the land in perpetuity.
+If the Property is Transferred to any Owner other than a University Affiliate as contemplated herein or State of Colorado, such Owner will be subject to the City's police powers, the authority to zone and regulate land uses for the public health, safety and general welfare of the public together with all review and approval processes associated with such regulatory authority.
+Subsequent Owners will be subject to the regulatory requirements of the Boulder Revised Code in effect at the time of development.